 - Enter new MX Records based on your geographic region:

-United States domain.tld.us.emailservice.io Europe domain.tld.eu.emailservice.io Asia Pacific domain.tld.ap.emailservice.io
+United States yourdomain.tld.us.emailservice.io Europe yourdomain.tld.eu.emailservice.io Asia Pacific yourdomain.tld.ap.emailservice.io

 Example: For Domain Name mailprotector.com

 Question: Can I keep my old MX record in there as a backup or lower priority record than Mailprotector's MX record?

 Answer: While technically there are no problems with this configuration, you will be leaving direct access to your mail server open.
 It is common for spammers to deliver to backup/alternate MX records to bypass security and other filters.
 We also advise that after your MX records have fully propagated, you restrict SMTP (port 25) traffic to only accept from Mailprotector ranges.
 This will guarantee all email is scanned by Mailprotector systems.

 Question: Will I lose email if I change my MX records?